chandnipatelTW/expense-comparitor/README.md

 ### RUNNING THE APPLICATION:
 use the command ./gradlew run

 ### ADVANCED SETUP:
-in addition to the basic set up, you can identify specific transactions to be ignored so that they don't show up as unmatched charges.
+in addition to the basic set up, you can identify specific transactions and expenses to be ignored so that they don't show up as unmatched charges or expenses.
+to manually ignore charges, create a file in the directory <root project directory>/data/manually_ignored_credit_card_files/
+that ends with .csv
-to do this, you'll need to create a file in the directory <root project directory>/data/manual_ignores/
+to manually ignore expenses, create a file in the directory <root project directory>/data/manually_ignored_expense_files/
-with the filename of: manual_ignores.csv
+that ends with .csv

-you'll need to find the exact lines from one of the credit card activity files, and paste it into this file.
+you'll need to find the exact lines from one of the credit card activity files or the expense files, and paste it into their respective ignore file.
-if you begin the line with a hash symbal (#), this line will be considered a comment and ignored when parsing the file.  this is useful to make notes about the expenses that you've manually ignored.
+if you begin the line with a hash symbal (#), this line will be considered a comment and ignored when parsing the file.  this is useful to make notes about the lines that you've manually ignored.